-We had fond memories of our previous trip to this place: one evening in particular lingered in the mind when the diners on the terrace were unsettled to see and hear a thunderstorm steadily approaching.
+We had fond memories of our previous trip to this place: one evening in particular lingered in our minds when the diners on the terrace were unsettled to see and hear a thunderstorm steadily approaching.
 Wolf stalked around fretfully while Shirley quickly and quietly helped the customers move indoors, working her way down from the most anxious.
 It was clear who kept the place ticking over.

-This time we were met by a youth named Tim who appeared hungover.
+This time we were met by a youth who appeared hungover.
 I explained in my halting French that we had booked a room there for the week, and he stared back in a panic.
-I muttered something to Debbie about the luggage in the car, and Tim’s face lit up.
+I muttered something to Debbie about the luggage in the car, and the lad’s face lit up.

 “Thank God, you’re English!”